RosalynS78/311_wk4_day2_node_mysql/README.md

 ## Summary

 If all went according to plan we now have a full CRUD API that selects, inserts, updates and deletes from a SQL database.
 Great job!
 Take the time to start expanding on these concepts.

+## had to install mysql2
+npm install mysql2 for athentication error
+- the problem is mysqljs in Node (the package you install with npm i mysql and use it in your Node code) doesn't support this new default authentication method of MySQL 8, yet.
+-node-mysql2 is supporting Authentication switch request.